 What to Do if Your Computer Monitor Starts Flickering

-The most visible and yet often most underappreciated part of any computer system is the monitor.
-It’s where your movies play, your spreadsheets are displayed, and where your gaming adventures come to life.
-The slow but sure development and improvement of LCD and LED monitors over the last twenty years has put top-quality displays within reach of even the most limited budgets, to the point that the older CRT monitors are all but extinct from the marketplace.
+The monitor is the most visible and often underappreciated part of any computer system.
+It’s where your movies play, your spreadsheets get displayed, and where your gaming adventures come to life.
+Over the last twenty years, LCD and LED monitors’ slow but sure development and improvement have put top-quality displays within reach of even the most limited budgets.
+The older CRT monitors are all but extinct from the marketplace.

-Monitor flicker, unfortunately, hasn’t followed CRT monitors onto the ash-heap of history.
-Although the new monitors are far more reliable than the old CRT technology, it is still possible for them to develop a flicker.
-But don’t panic – if your computer monitor does start flickering, it doesn’t automatically mean it’s curtains for that piece of hardware.
+Monitor flicker, unfortunately, hasn’t followed CRT monitors onto the ash heap of history.
+Although the new monitors are far more reliable than the old CRT technology, it is still possible for them to develop a flicker, but don’t panic.
+If your computer monitor does start flickering, it doesn’t automatically mean it’s the death of that piece of hardware.
 It could just mean a driver refresh is required or that you or someone else previously made changes to the Windows configuration.

 In this article, you’ll troubleshoot your flickering monitor so that you can find out what’s wrong and fix the issue.

-Even though the display on your computer screen looks like it’s a static picture, it’s not.
-Instead, the image is constantly redrawn and erased at a rapid rate that your eyes can’t perceive.
-A modern screen can refresh up to 100 times per second or even more.
-This action refers to the refresh rate, and it gets measured in Hertz.
+Even though the display on your computer screen looks like a static picture, it’s not.
+Instead, the image gets redrawn constantly and erased rapidly so your eyes can’t perceive it.
+If you’ve ever tried to take a picture of an LED monitor, you may have seen some degree of flicker in the form of lines.
+This scenario is especially prevalent in 60Hz monitors.
+Regardless, a modern screen can refresh up to 100 times per second or even more with new technology.
+This action refers to the refresh rate, which gets measured in Hertz.
+The lower the refresh rate, the more flicker you may experience.

 Steps to Fix a Flickering Computer Monitor